 Try to get into these beautiful butterfly locs!
 A jazzed-up version of standard faux locs, the texture softens the look for women wanting something more gentle in their styling.
 One of the biggest drawbacks is that this is not a DIY technique, so be sure to visit a specialist in braiding and faux loc installation to have this look achieved.

-#17: Protective Grey High Bun
+#30: Protective Grey High Bun

-#18: Crown Twist with Chignon
+#31: Crown Twist with Chignon

 Pull off a crown twist with a chignon and feel the glamour it gives off!
 With sophistication, this protective hairstyle is sure to provide a royal vibe.
 It isn’t complete without the silver cuffs, which add instant sparkles to the locks.

-#19: Halo Braids
+#32: Halo Braids

 Accessorize your black curls with a chic halo braid style like this one.
-The streak of a caramel blonde shade adds subtle vividness on the braid.
+The streak of a caramel blonde shade adds subtle vividness to the braid.
 It looks pretty and will suit either your casual outfits or sophisticated ones, for sure!

-#20: Low Twisted Bun
+#33: Low Twisted Bun

 Give feed-in braids a go if you need a new protective style to wear.
-Get that long and black hair to achieve this gorgeous low twisted bun.
+Get that long black hair to achieve this gorgeous low twisted bun.
 The plaits offer a neat, intricate design on the scalp so that you can stand out from the rest.
 Remember to moisturize your scalp with oil or grease to avoid dryness.

-#21: Fulani Braids with Beads
+#34: Fulani Braids with Beads

 Very stylish, indeed!
 Sport a lovely protective style like these Fulani braids with beads for a dramatic finish.
-Opt for a long length that reaches the waist so that you can flaunt different styles like a half-up look.
+Opt for a long length that reaches the waist to flaunt different styles like a half-up look.

-#22: Pineapple Updo
+#35: Pineapple Updo

-#23: Braided Faux Hawk
+#36: Braided Faux Hawk

-#24: Side-Parted Twists
+#37: Side-Parted Twists

-#25: Flat Protective Twists
+#38: Flat Protective Twists

 These flat protective twists offer an intricate design that makes a neat, lovely updo.
-Your black hair and its texture are what can uplift the fullness of such a look.
+Your black hair and its texture can uplift the fullness of such a look.
 Here’s a tip—spritz on a hydrating curl spray to keep your locks looking healthy.

-#26: Chick Mohawk Braid
+#39: Chick Mohawk Braid

 You know you can slay such an excellent look if you’re blessed with black coils!
 This chick mohawk braid gives an edgy impression without you having to shave your sides.
 Opt for this trend if you want a neat updo that works great with your natural glam.

-#27: Protective Side Twists
+#40: Protective Side Twists

-#28: Cornrow Updo
+#41: Cornrow Updo

 Revamp your everyday protective hairstyle, and explore a new one!
 This is the best cornrow updo to flaunt such a flattering look with braids on your black hair.

-#29: Natural Short Box Braids
+#42: Natural Short Box Braids

-#30: Protective Box Braids
+#43: Protective Box Braids

 Such an exquisite look that won’t leave the trend list no matter what!
 Adding length to your locks and letting you try out new colors are what these protective box braids can do.
 This trend requires minimal upkeep while allowing your natural curls to grow healthy.
-With all these benefits plus its classic beauty, what else could you really ask for?
+With all these benefits plus its classic beauty, what else could you ask for?

-#31: Natural Bun Updo
+#44: Natural Bun Updo

-#32: Senegalese Twists
+#45: Senegalese Twists

 This style is called Senegalese twists.
-My favorite thing about this look is that it is versatile.
-You can style this look in so many ways, and it fits any face shape.
+My favorite thing about these black protective hairstyles is that they’re versatile.
+You can style this look in many ways, and it fits any face shape.
 Ensure you properly cover your hair for bedtime with a bonnet or headscarf.
 This will help the style last longer.
 Any hair type can get the style.